Women in STEM Awards 2024

 The Women in STEM Awards celebrate the incredible achievements of women in STEM in Ireland and will inspire the next generation of female innovators and leaders.
 We believe that by highlighting their accomplishments, we can encourage young girls and women to pursue careers in STEM, overcome obstacles, and make a difference in their fields.
 Join us in celebrating the incredible achievements of women in STEM in Ireland, and let’s work together to create a more inclusive and equitable world for all.

-Join us in celebrating the incredible achievements of women in STEM in Ireland.
+Join us in celebrating the incredible achievements of women in STEM at every level of industry in Ireland.

 Why Nominate?